OXID-eSales/oxapi-documentation/exceptions/Error Handling.rst

 Chosen Approach: Payload
 ========================

-The **Payload** approach is used because it fits all acceptance criteria.
+The **Payload** approach is used because it fits all acceptance criteria — combined with a mix of union types for specific errors and their type-specific fields.

 * **Union types** fail on extendability: to return new/different errors from another module, the controller would have to be adjusted, which results in a